 - Ask open-ended questions to clarify your concern e.g. "What happened to your arm?"

-- Listen to the child / your gut feelings.
+- Listen to the adult / your gut feelings.

 - Act.

-Action
+Action to Take

-- If a child has a serious injury (for example involving pain and bleeding) or is in immediate danger (for example parent has arrived to collect a child and is unfit to care for them, or a child left alone at home) dial 999 and request assistance from the ambulance service and/or police.
-If you know or suspect the child has come to harm through the actions of another, make sure that the professional staff you hand the child over to understand this and take their name and record it.
-It will generally be appropriate to inform the child's parent or carers what has happened once the child is safe with an appropriate professional. - If it seems that a child has been abused in any way including sexual abuse (but is not in immediate danger) report this immediately to the service for the area where they live.
+If an adult has a serious injury (for example involving pain and bleeding) or is in immediate danger (for example Volunteer turns up with a black eye) dial 999 and request assistance from the ambulance service and/or police.
+If you know or suspect the adult has come to harm through the actions of another, make sure that the professional staff you hand the adult over to understand this and take their name and record it.
+It will generally be appropriate to inform the adult's parent or carers what has happened once the adult is safe with an appropriate professional.

+If it seems that an adult has been abused in any way including sexual abuse (but is not in immediate danger) report this immediately to the service for the area where they live.
 The numbers are;